romanggr/drums/README.md

 # drum_kit
-A simple program that simulates playing drums
+This is a simple program that simulates playing drums